Dean Goldberg and Jennifer Rauner were the top two voter getters and will join the city council in January 2018.

 In 2017, residents of Circle Pines will elect a two city council members to serve four-year terms.
-The candidates are:
+To watch a debate featuring the candidates running for Circle Pines City Council click here.

 About: Dean Goldberg is a retired pharmacist.
 He attended the University of Minnesota where he received his Doctor of Pharmacy.
 His career included teaching at the University of Minnesota College of Pharmacy, serving as the Assistant Director of Clinical Pharmacy Services at Abbott-Northwestern Hospital, Vice President of Clinical Pharmacy Management at UnitedHealthcare, and working in Research & Development at GlaxoSmithKline in the areas of metabolic and cardiovascular disease.